 Friday Fun-day: You will quickly hear from your child about “Friday fun-day!”
 It is tradition that Friday practice takes a break from a traditional work out set.
 The kids will participate in activities and games that develop swimming skill without them realizing that they are working!

 Speedo Run: If you have a child that is in the high school workout group, then you will be the proud parent of a Speedo runner!
-Every Friday our oldest swimmers take a trek down to .
+Every Friday our oldest swimmers take a trek down to Jumpstart Coffee.
 This is a chance for our older swimmers to cut loose and have some fun.
 If you are around feel free to drive by and give them a honk!

 Lane Leaders: You will quickly learn that a hot issue for the kids is lane leaders!
 Swimmers are expected to “circle swim” in the lanes and should go fast to slow for each lane.
 Circle swimming dictates that swimmers always stay to the right side of the lane, like driving, this avoids collisions.
 It is also courtesy to allow the faster swimmers to go in front.
 This is to ensure that everyone gets a good workout.
 You may want to discuss with your child, that if they pass, or are passed, that the one who gets to the wall first will lead off the next set.
 The coaches try to keep an eye on things, but with so many kids in the pool it is not always easy to keep track of who passed whom.
 This may seem silly but with so many competitive kiddos in the pool this issue often leads to hurt feelings and frustration.
 So please encourage your child to follow proper lane etiquette.